Laune Mountaineering Club Constitution

 OFFICERS OF THE CLUB

-Each officer shall retire his/her position at the end of each year.
+Each officer apart from the President shall retire his/her position at the end of each year.

 Officers can offer themselves up for re-election.

-The Officers of the Club shall have the power to co-opt additional members onto the Committee with full voting rights.
+The Officers of the Club shall have the power to co-opt additional members with full voting rights onto the Committee to fill vacant positions.
 This to be decided by simple majority at a Committee meeting.